-The homeowners longed for a European-style garden, like the ones they toured on their vacations to France; complete with crunchy gravel pathways, parterres edged with boxwood, and colorful Mediterranean plantings.
+The homeowners longed for a European-style garden, like the ones they toured on their vacations to France; complete with crunchy gravel pathways, boxwood-edged parterres, and colorful Mediterranean plantings.

-Dominating the existing garden was an unused twelve-foot wide driveway that ran the length of the street to the very back of the property.
-That, combined with a rarely used and half-dead lawn, a lack of privacy from the street and neighbors, and no overhead shade made this project an exciting challenge.
+However, what they had was an unused twelve-foot wide driveway that ran the length of the street to the very back of the property.
+That, combined with a rarely used and half-dead lawn, lack of privacy from the street and neighbors, and no overhead shade made this project an exciting challenge.

 The solution was to replace the driveway with a wide and curving cobblestone pathway, bordered with lush plants, leading to two separate covered patios.